1ch0r/devwm/README.md

 - **Alpha Patch for Transparency**
   Enables true window transparency using the official [alpha patch](https://dwm.suckless.org/patches/alpha/), compatible with picom.
+  Lets users apply transparency to their top bar.
+(WARNING: due to how transparency is rendered, the bar's gamma will be higher than normal with alpha applied)

 - **WindowMap Patch for Fading**
   Adds smooth fade-in/out transitions to window events, enhancing visual polish.